Why Student Affairs?

 University of Massachusetts Amherst Student Affairs and Campus Life graduate assistantships are highly competitive and critical to the success of SACL achieving these functions.

 We aim to provide our graduate assistants with comprehensive professional development experiences that align with their academic and career pathways.
 Many responsibilities will be similar to that of a professional position and, whenever possible, will be useful in completing course or program requirements.
 A primary goal of our supervisors is to ensure assistantships enhance academic work and expose our graduate students to experiential learning opportunities that facilitate personal and professional growth.

 Graduate Assistant Positions

-Graduate assistants work in many different areas of Student Affairs and Campus Life, including:
+Graduate assistants work in many different areas of Student Affairs and Campus Life and Student Success: